EvelynGuidry/Hotel_Travel_Guide/README.md

 # Hotel Travel Guide: Analyzing Hotel-Booking Demand with Visual Analytics

 # Shinyapp Project R
 Click on the following image to view our live app!
 (Alt: To open the app in a new tab/window, right click on the image to view your options.)
 <br>
 [![](https://github.com/skala2/Hotel-Bookings/blob/main/R_studio.png)](https://eyguidry.shinyapps.io/Hotel_Travel_Guide/)

+<h3> Reproducing the App </h3>
+If you wish to run the app from R Studio, select options under 'code' to download a zip file of the necessary documents.

 # 1. Project Overview:
 ![](https://github.com/skala2/Hotel-Bookings/blob/main/hotel.jpeg)